 When we returned to Tokyo for the last few days of the trip, we’d booked a newish hotel in Kōenji station, called Hotel Mets Kōenji.
 It’s owned by JR, of train fame.
 This is definitely where we’ll stay next time too.
 There were no problems at all and we actually had our first decent night’s sleep in Tokyo there.
 Also, delicious Japanese breakfast.

-So that concludes our brief introduction to Tokyo off the beaten track, or rather just our ‘western section of the Chūō-Sōbu line area’.
+So that concludes my v brief introduction to Tokyo off the beaten path, or rather just our ‘western section of the Chūō-Sōbu line area’.
 That name is really going to catch on isn’t it?

 Despite two visits there now, we still haven’t scratched the surface, given the density of it all.
 The Guardian recently said that Kōenji is the coolest neighbourhood in Tokyo but you heard it here first.